 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Jonathan Warawa: Once mastered, this technique will pave the way to explore how bacterial mutants exhibit different effects on host lung function during their altered disease process, and also how therapeutic intervention can encourage restoration of normal lung function in infected mice.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.